-This project aims to identify the care services provided to people during their last 6-months of life, report on the degree of integration and communication in the care services provided to people during this time, and improve the integration and communication of care services provided.
+This project is identifying the care services provided to people during their last six months of life, and evaluating the degree of integration of the services.

 A project advisory group has been established with a range of MARC partners with expertise in end of life and palliative care to oversee the project.

 In October 2017, MARC has submitted multi-site ethics applications.

 Would you like to help improve end of life care services for older people?

 The Melbourne Ageing Research Collaboration (MARC), led by the National Ageing Research Institute, is a partnership of 11 organisations that aim to improve the health and wellbeing of older people.
 MARC is conducting a research study to improve the integration and communication of care services for people towards the end of their life and for their families.